hmonroe/guiguts/README.txt

 includes guiguts.pl and supporting files and helper applications including those for working with RST and PGTEI files.
-It should work out of the box by running guiguts.bat (it includes copies of perl and Python languages). guiguts-mac-1.0.nn should also work out of the box for Mac users. guiguts-1.0.nn.zip is a stripped down version for those who have all the helper applications or are upgrading or who use operating systems other than Windows/Mac.
+It should work out of the box by running guiguts.bat (it includes copies of perl and Python languages). guiguts-mac-1.0.nn should also work out of the box for Mac users; it does not include as many helper applications. guiguts-1.0.nn.zip is a stripped down version for those who have all the helper applications or are upgrading or who use operating systems other than Windows/Mac.

-Version 1.0.6.
-Fix problem with scannos highlighting a long time to turn over; default scannos file en-common.txt is selected.
+Fixed problem with scannos highlighting taking forever to turn; default scannos file en-common.txt is selected.
+Handle spaces in gutcheck path (mentioned in #3434768).
+In guiguts.bat, put tools\perl higher on the path than the existing path.

 Version 1.0.5.
 Introduced a PP Wizard, an alternative menu structure, that steps PPers through the GG checklist, which is not the default